 -

-Social media rant costs respondent upwards of $350k!
+Social media rant costs respondent over $350k!

 Posting unsubstantiated allegations on social media can be risky.
 Learn about the consequences of a case in which a business was found to have misled and deceived customers, and how to protect yourself from similar situations.
 Read the full article to find out more.